agential-ai/agential/CONTRIBUTING.md

 ## 2. 🔨 Developer Setup

-First install [anaconda](https://docs.anaconda.com/free/anaconda/install/windows/) and add to path by going to advanced system settings.
-Then, launch cmd.
+First install [anaconda](https://docs.anaconda.com/free/anaconda/install/windows/) and follow the recommended settings.
+Once installed, open up the "Anaconda Prompt" and type in the command "conda --version".
+If everything has worked, it should print "conda xx.xx.x".
+For example: "conda 23.11.0

+(P.S: You may add Anaconda to your path environment variables on your own (if you feel comfortable), however this is discouraged by Anaconda themselves as it may "interfere with other software".
+Instead, they recommend to use the Anaconda Prompt.)

 Ensure you have `make`. if it's not installed on your computer, Please follow this [article](https://earthly.dev/blog/makefiles-on-windows/).

-Use the following command to create a conda environment `discussion-agents` with Python version 3.10.13.
+Open up the Anaconda Command Prompt and use the following command to create a conda environment `discussion-agents` with Python version 3.10.13.
 Any Python version above 3.9 is viable.
 ```
 conda create -n discussion-agents python=3.10.13
 ```